nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

 > **NOTE**: For non-Kubernetes deployments, see  [Enabling TLS encryption, Rotating TLS Key Pair Certificates](https://doc.nuodb.com/nuodb/latest/deployment-models/physical-or-vmware-environments-with-nuodb-admin/domain-operations/enabling-tls-encryption/rotating-key-pair-certificates/).
 This page expands on the product documentation and is specific to this Helm Chart repository.

+A high-level overview of the certificate rotation is provided in [About Key Rotation](#about-key-rotation) section.
+After getting familiar with the key concepts, step-by-step instructions are available in the [NuoDB TLS Key Rotation](#nuodb-tls-key-rotation) section.
+It is recommended to read through the entire page to get a common understanding of the key rotation process before following the steps.

 ### Terminology

 - `Key` = a combination of a private key with its corresponding X509 certificate chain.
 These keys are usually saved in a PKCS12 file such as `nuoadmin.p12`.
 - `NuoDB Admin` = The administrative interface for domain and database management.
 For information on how to start the NuoDB Admin tier, see [Admin Chart](../stable/admin/README.md).
 - `CA` = Certificate Authority
+- `Sever Key` = The key pair certificate used by NuoDB Admin.

 ## About Key Rotation